CBD

 What About THC?

 As mentioned earlier, THC is as popular as CBD in the cannabis market.
-Today’s strains contain as much as 30% of delta-9 THC, enough to produce consumables to be sold in dispensaries and beyond.
+Today’s strains contain as much as 30% of delta-9 THC, enough to produce consumables to be sold in dispensaries and beyond and you can buy Edibles Online with great ease.
 In fact, the FDA had approved THC for therapeutic use before CBD, primarily as meds for treating nausea caused by chemotherapy.

 However, authorities and medical professionals are concerned about its psychoactive properties.
 Besides euphoria, THC poses risks that range from memory problems to a weakened immune system (although this may benefit users with autoimmune diseases).
 It also doesn’t help that THC concentrations above 0.3% remain illegal at the federal level.